davidhubbard/tiva-ussh/libti2cit/README.md

 (Typically a value of 255 or 0xff indicates failure because that is what the i2c bus looks like when no one is talking at all.)

-The Tiva example code and Processor Data Sheet from TI include important details you must take into account when initializing your chosen i2c devices.
+The Tivaware example code and Processor Data Sheet from TI include important details you must understand to correctly initialize the i2c controllers you want to use.

 **Scanning the Bus as Master**

-One interesting thing the i2c Master can do is scan the bus.
-If the master sends an I2C START, an address, and immediately an I2C STOP, the slave at each address is required to respond if present.
+One interesting thing the i2c master can do is scan the bus.
+If the master sends an i2c START, an address, and immediately an i2c STOP, the slave at each address is required to respond if present.
 The slave sends no data, just an "I am here," so this can be used to scan the bus.
-Some i2c slave devices (specifically SMBus devices) power on/off when scanned in this manner.
+Some i2c slave devices (specifically SMBus devices) power on/off each time they are scanned in this manner.

-Here is some example code that scans the bus:
+Here is an example of scanning the bus:

 ```
 int main()